 The conference will take place in the Faculty of Education (Donald McIntyre Building – Hills Road, Cambridge).
 The Faculty is located just south of Cambridge City Centre, in close proximity to the Cambridge’s Rail Station.

 Homerton College is directly adjacent to the Faculty.
-Homerton will be the location of the conference dinner and can also offer a limited amount of reasonably priced en-suite accommodation to attendees (see here: LINK TO ACCOMODATION PAGE).
+Homerton will be the location of the conference dinner and can also offer a limited amount of reasonably priced en-suite accommodation to attendees (see below for information).
 Homerton is one of the most attractive colleges in Cambridge, with a mixture of old and new buildings set in spacious wooded grounds.

-General details about reaching the Faculty of Education (by train, bus, etc) can be found on the Faculty of Education website [ADD LINK https://www.educ.cam.ac.uk/about/reachus].
+General details about reaching the Faculty of Education (by train, bus, etc) can be found on the Faculty of Education website [https://www.educ.cam.ac.uk/about/reachus].

 Further information about the rooms being used during the conference will be provided in due course.